filipholec/devops-workflow/lekce01.md

  7. Kubernetes #1 [4.1.2021]
  8. Kubernetes #2 [11.1.2021]
  9. Monitoring.
 Logging & Alerting [18.1.2021]
- 10. Finalization & workshop (certification) [25.1.2021]
+ 10. DevOps project / workshop (certification) [25.1.2021]

 ## Certification
 One of the benefits of DevOps onsite course is the possibility to have certification at the end of the onsite course.

 This certification consists of:
- * multiple-choice test with 50 questions -> you need to 70% to pass the test to get to 2nd level
- * mini project on the exam - students will have assignment to set up systems to specific state
+ * mini project on the exam - students will have an assignment to set up systems to a specific state
  * review of minor projects from each lesson that you should complete before the exam

 After you've passed the certification exam, you'll be awarded the **ECDJ - ENGETO Certified DevOps Junior** certification.